ai-fast-track/blog/_pages/about.md

 - Happy to share all what I learned with all people no matter their background
 - Hanging around at the most open and most welcoming deep learning community: [fastai](https://forums.fast.ai/)
 - Trying to contribute to fastai community as much as I can: Learning from them and giving back.
-- Presently working in developing [timeseries](https://github.com/ai-fast-track/timeseries/) package: a time series analysis package using deep learning for [fastai2](https://github.com/fastai/fastai2) library
+- Presently working in developing the [timeseries](https://github.com/ai-fast-track/timeseries/) package: a time series analysis package using deep learning for [fastai2](https://github.com/fastai/fastai2) library

 ## Background
 - BSc in Physics